peidacai/espresso-math.github.io/_posts/2016-11-19-General-Assembly-Capstone02post.md

 comments: true
 category: articles
 mathjax: false
-quote: Data is the new oil?
-No: Data is the new soil. - David McCandless
+quote: "Data is the new oil?
+No: Data is the new soil. - David McCandless"
 ---

 ![property_comic]({{site-url}}/images/NYC_taxi.jpg)